johbar/text-extraction-service/README.md

 If you don't need the NATS based cache additionally supply the build tag `cache_nop`.
 This will also disable the NATS interface as a whole.

+If you want no embedded NATS server but the possibility to connect to an external server at run time use the build tag `no_embedded_nats`.

 ## OCR (experimental)

 If you want to process image files or scanned PDFs TES got you covered.
 All you need to do is:

-1. Install Tesseract, on Debian/Ubuntu run `apt install tesseract-ocr`
+1. Install Tesseract, e.g. on Debian/Ubuntu run `apt install tesseract-ocr`
 2. Install any language model file you need.
 English is included by default.
     1. Run `apt install tesseract-ocr-script-latn` for a model that supports multiple languages with latin script (rather large)
     2. Or run `apt install tesseract-ocr-deu` for the german model (smaller but specific)